| | | | | | | |

 Ingredient Substitutions, Swaps, and Lemon Rice Variations

 If you don’t have some ingredients to hand, don’t worry!
-You can make some substitutions without affecting the integrity of flavors.
+You can make some substitutions without affecting the integrity of flavours.
 Here’s some trouble-free swaps:

 • Substitute basmati rice for any other aromatic long or medium-grain rice.